 With MWC just around the corner, it's nice to get reminded that smartphone companies haven't completely forgotten about last year's handsets just yet.

-Sony just confirmed that Android 6 Marshmallow was on the way to some of its top phones and tablets, with a launch pencilled in for the 7th of March.
+Sony just confirmed that Android 6 Marshmallow was on the way to some of its top phones and tablets, at least in the UK, with a launch pencilled in for the 7th of March.

 The low-key announcement came in a twitter reply to an Xperia phone owner, but will be great news to anyone that's planning on holding onto their Sony phone for a while yet.